MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-resources-types.md

-﻿---
+---
-Description: 'All resources used by the Direct3D pipeline derive from two basic resource types: buffers and textures.
-A buffer is a collection of raw data (elements); a texture is a collection of texels (texture elements).' ms.assetid: 'c5238a2f-d69d-4ce5-a5aa-66a6c18d5f69'
+Description: All resources used by the Direct3D pipeline derive from two basic resource types buffers and textures.
+A buffer is a collection of raw data (elements); a texture is a collection of texels (texture elements). ms.assetid: c5238a2f-d69d-4ce5-a5aa-66a6c18d5f69
-title: 'Resource Types (Direct3D 10)'
+title: Resource Types (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Resource Types (Direct3D 10)